Constrained Decoding for Fill-in-the-Middle Code Language Models via Efficient Left and Right Quotienting of Context-Sensitive Grammars: Conclusion

 \section{Conclusion}

-In this work, we have demonstrated that the Earley parsing algorithm can be used to incrementally parse a quotient language, enabling syntactically correct constrained generation.
-We have introduced extensions to this incremental parser to allow for context-sensitive features present in many programming languages, such as leftmost-longest lexing and whitespace sensitivity.
-Finally, we apply this incremental parsing framework to Python 3, and show that it effectively reduces syntactically incorrect generations for real-world codebases.
+In this work, we have demonstrated that a modification to the Earley parsing algorithm can be used to incrementally parse a quotient language.
+We have introduced extensions to allow for context-sensitive features present in many programming languages, such as leftmost-longest lexing and whitespace sensitivity.
+Finally, in our experiments, we integrate this algorithm into a Python 3 constrained generation system, enabling a LLM to produce syntactically correct code at a higher rate than with unconstrained generation on real-world codebases.